ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Errors can be reported in DAP both at the HTTP layer and within challenge objects as defined in {{iana-considerations}}.
 DAP servers can return responses with an HTTP error response code (4XX or 5XX).
-For example, if the Client submits a request using a method not allowed in this document, then the server MAY return HTTP status code 405 Method Not Allowed.
+For example, if the HTTP client sends a request using a method not allowed in this document, then the server MAY return HTTP status code 405 Method Not Allowed.

 When the server responds with an error status, it SHOULD provide additional information using a problem detail object {{!RFC9457}}.
 To facilitate automatic